A short yet challenging hike connecting Pen y Gwryd and Pen y Pass

 Amongst the most notable mountaineers to stay at the hotel are those who were part of the first successful Everest expedition in 1953.
 The team’s signatures can be seen on the hotel’s dining room ceiling, including Sir Edmund Hillary and Tenzing Norgay.

 Pen y Gwryd Hotel, originally a farmhouse dating back to 1811, continues to welcome many mountaineers to the area.
-Its walls are adorned with photos and memorabilia of its mountaineering links, making it almost a museum of Snowdonia’s vast mountaineering history.
+Its walls are adorned with photos and memorabilia of its mountaineering links, making it almost a museum of Eryri’s vast mountaineering history.

 Pen y Pass

-Pen y Pass translates to the ‘head of the pass’ or the ‘end of the pass’ and is the highest point of the Llanberis Pass, which runs between the Glyder and Yr Wyddfa (Snowdon) mountain ranges.
+Pen y Pass translates to the ‘head of the pass’ or the ‘end of the pass’ and is the highest point of the Llanberis Pass, which runs between the Glyder and Yr Wyddfa mountain ranges.

-Two of the six main routes to the summit of Yr Wyddfa (Snowdon) start at Pen y Pass, making it one of the National Park’s most popular areas.
+Two of the six main routes to the summit of Yr Wyddfa start at Pen y Pass, making it one of the National Park’s most popular areas.

-Llanberis Pass was built in the 1830s to allow ore from the mines of Yr Wyddfa (Snowdon) mines to be transported to Llanberis.
+Llanberis Pass was built in the 1830s to allow ore from the mines of Yr Wyddfa mines to be transported to Llanberis.
 Miners would have carried the ore down the Miners’ Track to Pen y Pass, where it would later be transported to Llanberis.

-The routes to the summit of yr Wyddfa (Snowdon)
+The routes to the summit of yr Wyddfa